pierrextardif/SphericalHarmonics/README.md

 - - - -
 ## Getting Started

-This repo is a quiock research around organic shapes in [openframeworks](https://openframeworks.cc/).
+This repo is a quick research around organic shapes in [openframeworks](https://openframeworks.cc/).
 It is coded in openframeworks and generates abstract graphics, using the 8 parameters of this formula:

 ![.](assets/2.png)